 Dolomite Camp: Our full report

-Nestled amongst dolomite outcrops, the aptly named Dolomite Camp is the first camp to be built in the far west side of Etosha National Park.
-Opened by Namibia Wildlife Resorts in 2011, the camp gives access to an area that few people have accessed before.
+Nestled amongst dolomite outcrops near the Dolomietpunt waterhole, the aptly named Dolomite Camp is the first camp to be built in the far west side of Etosha National Park.
+Opened by Namibia Wildlife Resorts in 2011, the camp gives access to an area that few people have been allowed to visit before.

 Activities at Dolomite Camp focus firmly on game drives in this remote western side of Etosha National Park.
-With 15 waterholes in the surrounding area there are good opportunities to view game as they come to drink as well as seeing them on the plain.
-There are good numbers of plains game, for example, giraffe, zebra, springbok and black-faced impala, as well as having elephant, lion and both black and white rhino.
+With 15 waterholes in the surrounding area there are good opportunities to view game that comes to drink as well as on the plain.
+The area boasts good numbers of plains game, for example, giraffe, zebra, springbok and black-faced impala, as well as elephant, lion and both black and white rhino.
 Despite that, on our recent visit in May 2013, the game viewing was a little disappointing – although we did come across herds of elephant at the waterhole and had two lion sightings!
-Bear in mind that whilst the game here can be good, and the lack of vehicles in this area of Etosha is a real bonus – it is also much less used to vehicles, and so can be very skittish compared to the rest of Etosha.
+Bear in mind, too, that whilst the lack of vehicles in this area of Etosha is a real bonus, the game is much less habituated to people, and can be very skittish compared to areas further east.

-You can, of course, drive yourself around taking your time and lingering as long as you like at sighting – one of the great attractions of a self-drive in Etosha.
+As elsewhere in Etosha, you can, of course, drive yourself around, taking your time and lingering as long as you like at a sighting.
 However it may be worth taking at least one game drive with a knowledgeable guide who can show you around this part of the park.
 Note, too, that there is no fuel station at either Dolomite Camp or at Galton Gate, so you need to ensure that you fill up your vehicle with fuel prior to entering the park; if you're coming from Okaukuejo, you should certainly fill up there.

-Owner: Namibian Wildlife Resorts
+Owner: Namibia Wildlife Resorts

 Food & drink

-Usual board basis: B&B
+Usual board basis: Half Board

 Dining style: Individual Tables